InterLinked1/slack-rtm/README.md

 - `-s [gwserver]` - Gateway server ID

 - `-t [token]` - Your token

+These settings can also be set using environment variables, if that is more convenient for you.

 Some example programs may require additional arguments; consult the program help for full usage.